-With that, here is Eater’s guide to the best Jewish foods in Austin, some with Texas-twists.
-There are New York-style bagels, schmears, and house-cured lox from Rosen’s Bagel Co., pounds of freshly smoked pastrami from Pieous, latkes from Jewish burger trailer JewBoy Burgers, stacked reuben sandwiches from Noble Sandwich Co., Jewish-Mexican fusion with the matzo ball caldo from June’s, and others.
-Rest assured there are places dishing out corned beef and sauerkraut as well.
+While Jewish food isn’t as prevalent in Austin as barbecue and tacos, it can be found in the city if you know where to look.
+Here is Eater’s guide to the best Jewish foods in the city, some with Texas twists.
+There are New York-style bagels, schmears, and house-cured lox from Rosen’s Bagel Co., pounds of freshly smoked pastrami from Pieous, burgers and latkes from Jewish-El Paso restaurant JewBoy Burgers, stacked reuben sandwiches from Otherside Deli, rugelach from Casper Fermentables, matzo ball soup from Mum Foods, and much more.
+Keep in mind that many of these places are not kosher.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.
 The latest CDC guidance is here; find a COVID-19 vaccination site here.Read More